Kotlin/KEEP/proposals/KEEP-0431-version-overloading.md

 ### Validation

-The compiler validates the following conditions for each instance of `@IntroducedAt`:
+The compiler validates the following conditions for each instance of `@IntroducedAt`, producing an error otherwise:
-1. Only optional parameter can be annotated with `@IntroducedAt`.
-2. Non-final functions may not have version annotated parameter.
+1. Only final functions may have version annotated parameter.
+2. Parameters annotated with `@IntroducedAt`:
+    1. Must have a default value, that is, only optional parameters may be annotated.
+    2. Shall not be `vararg` parameters.
+    3. Shall not be the single argument of a `value class`.
 3. Optional parameters, including the ones with empty version, appear in ascending order by the version numbers.
 4. A version annotated parameter's default value may not refer to an optional parameter annotated with a version later than itself.
-5. Functions with `@JvmOverloads` annotation may not have version annotated parameter (warning only, suppressible).
-6. Version annotated optional parameter may not appear before non-optional parameters except for a trailing lambda parameter (suppressible).
+5. Version annotated optional parameter may not appear before non-optional parameters except for a trailing lambda parameter.

-The first three rules always produce non-suppressible errors if violated, while the other three can be suppressed.
 As we mentioned previously, there will be source incompatibility issue if new optional parameters are added in the middle of the old parameters.
 We currently warn users when this happened, and users may choose to suppress the warning if they want.
 A possible extension in the future is the [forced-named parameter requirement](https://youtrack.jetbrains.com/issue/KT-14934) for non-ordered versioned parameters.